0xm3d/kasper-template/README.md

 ---

 ## 📸 Screenshots
-Screenshots for each section are available inside the `screenshots/` folder.
+Screenshots for each section are available inside the `screenshots/` folder

 ---